amanpwl92/konnect-team-interview-ingest-exercise/notes.md

-# Important Points
+# Important Points that could be addressed as enhancement

-1. ~~data in opensearch should go basis konnect entity id and updates handling should also be there~~
-2. should we produce messages in batch or one by one
+1. We could produce messages to kafka in batch instead one by one
-3. docker compose updates to run your programs as well - producer and consumer ?
+2. Docker compose updates to run producer and consumer.
-4. ~~see if we can use avro for serialization/deserialization~~
-5. could we use something like factory pattern (like we have in rm looker proc processor) to create different konnect objects from stream.jsonl ?
-6. ~~create object from defined schema using kafka event at consumer side to be pushed to opensearch~~
-7. failure handling during message producing/consuming.
-   1. in case we read an entry from jsonl and face issue during parsing or pushing to kafka, we could write that record to some other jsonl file (stream-error.jsonl)
-   2. similarly, if we face any error while consuming event , we could send it to some retry topic.
-We could also try if possible to add retry logic and backoff factor while consuming messages.
-8. ~~do we need multiple indexes in open search or a unified index like we have data in file?
-Similarly, single topic in kafka or multiple topics for each type on konnect entity.~~
-9. which fields to be indexed in open search schema ?
-Right now we are utilizing OS default mappings to make fields searchable, but we can explicitly change those mappings by defining some schema for OS index.
+3. Which fields to be kept searchable in open search schema ?
+Right now we are utilizing opensearch default mappings to make fields searchable, but we can explicitly change those mappings by defining some schema for opensearch index.
-10. do we need to parse CDC stream key to derive something?
-Do we need to support event ordering here ?
-11. logging in app, comments in code
-12. any monitoring to see lags or any other metric ?
-13. add unit test cases too.
+4. Add unit test cases too.
-14. at consumer side, we can maintain some data in map to store (entity id, updated_at of last event processed).
-This map can help to fix out of order updated handling.
-We process only if updated_at of event > updated_at of event id from map.
+5. At consumer side, we have a map to store (entity id, updated_at of last event processed) which is used to handle out of order updates.
 Ideally this map data could be in some distributed key,value db like Redis.
-15. we could use spring consumer which can have auto retry with backoff
+6. We could use spring consumer which can have auto retry with backoff.
-16. multiple kafka topics are used for different schemas to support compatibility level "BACKWARD".
-We could use single topic by setting it as NONE too but that defeats purpose of avro schema and making schema changes backward compatible.
-One producer sending data to 3 topics.
-One consumer listening to data from those 3 topics. to events from 3 topics.
-Schemas are varying and have less common fields so we did not create one unified schema.
+7. Multiple kafka topics are used for different konnect entities to support compatibility level "BACKWARD".
+We could use single topic by setting it as NONE too but that defeats purpose of avro schema which helps in validating schema for backward compatibility.
+Schemas of different konnect entities are varying and have less common fields so we did not create one unified schema.
-17. Add steps to run the app e2e (producer, consumer and also curl for compatibility none) and curls for other things like open search

 # Understanding sample events schema and pattern